mdbootstrap/mdb-ui-kit/docs/getting-started/download.md

 group: getting-started
 ---

-**Material Design for Bootstrap v{{ site.current_version}}** is available for download in several ways, including some of your favorite package managers.
+**Material Design for Bootstrap v{{ site.data.version}}** is available for download in several ways, including some of your favorite package managers.
 Choose from the options below to snag just what you need.

 <div class="row m-t-md">
   <div class="col-sm-6">